letoram/senseye/README.md

 assist in monitoring, analysing and grasping large data feeds e.g. static files, dynamic streams and live memory.

+For a bit more of what that entails, please take a look at the [Senseye Github Wiki](https://github.com/letoram/senseye/wiki).

-Senseye uses Arcan ( https://github.com/letoram/arcan ) as a display server and graphics engine to provide the user interface, representations and other data transformations.
+Senseye uses [Arcan](https://github.com/letoram/arcan) as display server and graphics engine to provide the user interface, representations and other data transformations.